Porphyria: Cimetidine

 Cimetidine has also been reported to be effective for acute porphyric crisis and possibly effective for long-term prophylaxis.

 Symptom control

 Pain is severe, frequently out of proportion to physical signs, and often requires the use of opiates to reduce it to tolerable levels.
 Pain should be treated as early as medically possible.
 Nausea can be severe; it may respond to phenothiazine drugs but is sometimes intractable.
-Hot baths and showers may lessen nausea temporarily, though caution should be used to avoid burns or falls.
+Hot baths and showers may lessen nausea temporarily, though caution should be used to avoid scalds or falls.

 Early identification

 It is recommended that patients with a history of acute porphyria, and even genetic carriers, wear an alert bracelet or other identification at all times.
 This is in case they develop severe symptoms, or in case of accidents where there is a potential for drug exposure, and as a result they are unable to explain their condition to healthcare professionals.
 Some drugs are absolutely contraindicated for patients with any form of porphyria.